saadbukhari00/Caffee-Management-System-Cpp/README.md

   - Save stock-related information in text files.
   - Separate files for stocks and user credentials.

+- **DMA:**
+  - Used DMA for gneric coding

 ## Implementation Details
 The project is implemented in C++ and incorporates various concepts, including functions, arrays, file handling, strings, loops, and dynamic memory allocation.
 A modular approach is followed with functions designed for specific tasks.

 ## How to Use
 1. Clone the repository to your local machine.
 2. Compile and run the program using a C++ compiler.
+3. Compile all the cpp files present in the main folder.
+4. For login credentials have a look at files folder and view credentials folder.
-3. Follow the on-screen instructions for login and menu-driven operations.
+5. Follow the on-screen instructions for login and menu-driven operations.

+##Note:
+It is a final project for PF 1st semester that is why erros are expected as this is done by undergraduate student.
+Feel free to fix any or update any.
+Reach me out through my linkedin or instgaram.
+Ty